meetoseh/backend/docs/redis/keys.md

   purge cache messages, see [emotion_content](../../emotions/lib/emotion_content.py)

 - `ps:stats:push_tokens:daily` is used to optimistically send compressed daily push token statistics. messages are formatted as (uint32, uint32, uint64, blob) where the ints mean, in order: `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is `length_bytes` of data to write to the corresponding local cache key.
 All numbers are big-endian encoded.

+- `ps:stats:push_tickets:daily` is used to optimistically send compressed daily push ticket statistics. messages are formatted as (uint32, uint32, uint64, blob) where the ints mean, in order: `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is `length_bytes` of data to write to the corresponding local cache key.
+All numbers are big-endian encoded.

+- `ps:stats:push_receipts:daily` is used to optimistically send compressed daily push receipt statistics. messages are formatted as (uint32, uint32, uint64, blob) where the ints mean, in order: `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is `length_bytes` of data to write to the corresponding local cache key.
+All numbers are big-endian encoded.